Rohloff Speedhub: Pros and ConsFeb 25, 2019

 Perhaps the greatest advantage of a Rohloff drivetrain is the lack of needed maintenance.

 A Rohloff can be used with a belt drive, eliminating the need to keep your chain clean and lubricated, as well as the need to replace your chain after stretching.
 A belt drive will eventually break and (obviously) need replacement, but in that time, you’d likely go through 3-4 chains.
-Unless your tour involves crossing multiple continents, a new belt will easily last start-finish with no maintenance whatsoever.
+Unless your tour involves crossing multiple continents, a new belt will easily last start-to-finish with no maintenance whatsoever.
 Even if you decide to carry a spare belt, they’re lightweight, flexible, and easy to stash in your panniers.

 Even if you’re using a chain, the low maintenance of a Rohloff is still a draw.
 With no derailleurs, there are fewer delicate components and moving parts that might break.
 Derailleur hangers, in particular, can bend after taking a strong hit, wreaking havoc on your shifting.
-A Rohloff drivetrain doesn’t a derailleur hanger to bend.
+A Rohloff drivetrain doesn’t require a derailleur hanger to bend.
 The hub itself is the only moving part in the drivetrain, and the Rohloff Speedhub has an incredible track record of never breaking down.

 Even your shifting cables will last an extraordinarily long time before breaking, but we’ll revisit that topic later (unfortunately).